etursunbaev/terraform-testwork/task4/Readme.md

 ## Description

-This Terraform module creates following resources via modules:
+This Terraform module creates following resources via modules using `for_each` meta-argument:
 - md-sg
 - md-ec2
 And provisions `null_resouce` to check and print file content.